thetatoken/theta-eth-rpc-adaptor/README.md

 ## Run the Adaptor

-To run the adaptor, you'd first need to run a Theta node on the same machine with its RPC port opened at 16888.
+To run the adaptor, you'd first need to run a Theta node on the same machine with its RPC port opened at 16888 (for now, compile the latest Theta code in the `theta3.0-rpc-compatibility` branch).
 Then, in another terminal, launch the adaptor binary with the following command, assuming the `config.yaml` file is placed under the `<CONFIG_FOLDER>/` folder:

 ```
 theta-eth-rpc-adaptor start --config=<CONFIG_FOLDER>